percona/pmm/docs/dbaas/olm.md

 ```

 ### Known issue.
-If you have 2 or more operators pending for installation approval, the second subscription OLM creates
+When two or more operators are pending installation approval, OLM creates a second subscription that includes both operators.
 will have both operators.
 Listing the install plans could be confusing.
 For example:
 ```
 kubectl get installplans